sdiehl/zero-to-qed/docs/src/11_type_theory.md

 Lean and Coq provide full dependent types with rich proof automation, making them suitable for formal verification.
 Agda emphasizes explicit proof terms and supports cubical type theory for constructive equality, connecting to homotopy type theory and [higher topos theory](https://ncatlab.org/nlab/show/(infinity,1)-topos).
 Idris 2 uses quantitative type theory to track resource usage, bridging the gap between theorem proving and systems programming.

 Haskell approaches dependent types through extensions like GADTs, DataKinds, and type families.
 Base Haskell maintains decidable type checking, but common extensions can introduce undecidability.
+The language proved enormously influential as a research vehicle, but its industrial adoption has stalled and its type system extensions increasingly resemble a Rube Goldberg machine for approximating features that dependent types provide directly.
+For new projects requiring strong static guarantees, Haskell represents something of an evolutionary dead end: powerful enough to show what is possible, but not powerful enough to deliver it cleanly.

 Rust's ownership system provides memory safety guarantees through affine types, with decidable checking and predictable compile times.
+However, Rust's type system proves memory safety, not functional correctness.
+The borrow checker ensures you will not have use-after-free bugs, but it cannot verify that your sorting algorithm actually sorts or that your cryptographic protocol maintains confidentiality.
+Proving Rust code correct requires external tools like [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html), [Creusot](https://github.com/creusot-rs/creusot), [Kani](https://github.com/model-checking/kani), or [Verus](https://github.com/verus-lang/verus), each with significant limitations: some cannot handle unsafe code, others require bounded verification, and all demand substantial annotation effort.
+The [Rust Formal Methods Interest Group](https://rust-formal-methods.github.io/) coordinates ongoing research, but verifying real-world Rust remains an open problem.
+We touch on these challenges in the [Verification](./19_verification.md) chapter.

 A common critique of Lean is its lack of linear or affine types, which would enable compile-time guarantees about resource usage and in-place mutation.
 The Lean developers chose instead to rely on runtime reference counting with FBIP optimizations, trading static linearity guarantees for simpler types and the ability to share data freely without borrow checker complexity.